Philippines–Vietnam relations

 The Philippines–Vietnam relations refers to the bilateral relations of the Republic of the Philippines and the Socialist Republic of Vietnam.
 Since the end of the Cold War, relations between the two countries have warmed significantly.
-Vietnam is sometimes referred to as the only communist military ally of the Philippines.
+Vietnam is sometimes referred to as the only communist military ally of the Philippines, especially after Vietnam joined ASEAN in 1995.
 Both nations have cooperated in the fields of education, tourism, agriculture, aquaculture, trade, and defense.
 Additionally, both nations have similar positions on the South China Sea issue, with Vietnam backing the Philippine victory in the ICC against China, and the Philippines backing to a certain extent the claim of Vietnam in the Paracels.
 Both nations have overlapping claims in the Spratlys, but have never made military confrontations as both view each other as diplomatic allies and ASEAN brethren.